edwinmursia/A-star_path_planning/README.md

 # A* path planning algorithm

-The program calculates the shortest path from the start node to the end node using the A* algorithm.
+Program that calculates the shortest path from the start node to the end node using the A* algorithm.

 ## Commands and functionality: